lkodinsson/MARS/Basic/PHB.md

 For example: You advanced your Martial skill and learned Heavy Strike.
 Since you are also trained in Unarmed, you can also use Heavy Strike with the Unarmed skill.

 When you perform a maneuver on a target it may have a chance for the target to resist the effects of that maneuver.
-They will roll the skill or stat listed to make an opposed check against your attack roll (or a skill check instead if the maneuver specifies one).
+They will roll the skill or stat listed to make an opposed check against your attack roll.
 If they succeed the resist, then they do not suffer the effects of that maneuver.
 If they graze, they suffer the effect at half the duration (if any), otherwise it counts as a success and they suffer no effects.
 Any attacks are still made on the target even if they resist the effects of the maneuver.

 Although maneuvers must be learned in order to use normally, you can improvise maneuvers.
 To do so you must be trained in the skill required to learn it, but not have the maneuver itself learned.
 If you do improvise a maneuver, you make all skill checks and attacks specified in that maneuver with a –2 penalty, and it costs twice as much stamina.
 If that maneuver is a swift action, it becomes a standard action instead.